 The rated capacity of a transformer is the customary value of the apparent power under main tap.
 The capacity specified on the nameplate of the transformer is the rated capacity, which refers to the tap changer being located in the main tap, and is the product of the rated no-load voltage, the rated current and the corresponding phase factor.
-For three-phase transformers, the rated capacity is equal to = 3 x rated phase voltage x phase current, and the rated capacity is generally expressed in kVA or MVA.
+For three-phase transformers, the rated capacity=3 x rated phase voltage x phase current.
+The rated capacity is generally expressed in kVA or MVA.

 We use the transformer process, but also often the nameplate blurred, broken.
-This situation makes it difficult to intuitively grasp the transformer parameters, and transformer capacity is one of the more important transformer parameters, the following is to talk to you about the experience of transformer capacity calculation.
-This article on the choice, the use of transformers also have some help, without further ado, continue to look down.
+This situation makes it difficult to intuitively grasp the transformer parameters, and transformer capacity is one of the more important transformer parameters.
+The following is to talk to you about the experience of capacity calculation.
+This article on the choice, the use of transformers also have some help.
+Without further ado, continue to look down.

 Example: Selecting a 35/10kV transformer.
-Assuming a maximum load of 3500kW and a power factor of 0.8. two transformers with both capacities of S=0.7×3500/0.8=3062kVA can be selected, then a transformer of 3150kVA with a voltage ratio of 35kV/10.5kV can be selected. then select the model number from the catalogue.
+Assuming a maximum load of 3500kW and a power factor of 0.8. two transformers with both capacities of S=0.7×3500/0.8=3062kVA can be selected, then a transformer of 3150kVA with a voltage ratio of 35kV/10kV can be selected.
+Then select the model number from the catalogue.

 1) Calculate the maximum power of each phase of the load